-My fun task for today’s post was to interview my two adult children about their favorite books from childhood.
+My fun task for this post was to interview my two adult children about their favorite books from childhood.
 As a family of book lovers, the walls of our house were always lined with bookcases filled with books.
-So, with all the books we read aloud and individually, what were the favorites of Will (now 25) and Christina (now 20)?
+So, with all the books we read aloud and individually, what were the favorites of Will (now 32) and Christina (now 27)?
 They couldn’t choose just one, so here are the books they talked about with me.

 Disclosure: This post contains Amazon affiliate links (at no cost to you)

 An interesting thing is that, even though we had lots of Montessori-friendly books (realistic books for early childhood without fantasy or talking animals), my children’s favorite books even as preschoolers tended to have fantasy or talking animals.
 Not all Montessorians have this point of view, but I’m very glad that I allowed a rich variety of reading materials from early childhood onward.
 You’ll have to decide which philosophy regarding books is best for your family.
 (You can find a longer discussion of Montessori-friendly books for children under age 6 in my post on favorite Montessor-friendly books for a 2 year old.)